-Go to Settings > Update & Security and click on Check for updates to see if Windows Update issues has been resolved or not?
-If you were successful resolving the issue, Windows Update will work correctly.
+Go to Settings > Update & Security and click on Check for updates to see if Windows Update issues have been resolved or not?
+If you were successful in resolving the issue, Windows Update will work correctly.

 4. Reset Windows or Perform a clean install

-If Windows update issues is not resolved even after trying above 3 methods, you now need to either Reset Windows 10 using Windows Recovery or perform a clean install of Windows on your PC.
+If Windows update issues are not resolved even after trying the above 3 methods, you now need to either Reset Windows 10 using Windows Recovery or perform a clean install of Windows on your PC.

 A) Reset Windows 10 using Windows Recovery

-If Windows update issue still persists, you can try resetting your Windows 10 using Windows Recovery.
-You can perform Factory Reset in Windows 10 just like you do in Android phones.
+If the Windows update issue still persists, you can try resetting your Windows 10 using Windows Recovery.
+You can perform Factory Reset in Windows 10 just like you do on Android phones.

-Go to Settings > Update & Security and click on Recovery in left pane.
-Following tutorial may help you with step by step process of resetting Windows 10 using Windows Recovery:
+Go to Settings > Update & Security and click on Recovery in the left pane.
+The following tutorial may help you with step by step process of resetting Windows 10 using Windows Recovery:

 B) Clean Install Windows 10

-If resetting Windows 10 using Windows Recovery doesn’t work, only option left for you is clean installation of Windows 10 on your PC.
-However, before performing clean install of Windows 10, take full backup of your important data.
+If resetting Windows 10 using Windows Recovery doesn’t work, the only option left for you is a clean installation of Windows 10 on your PC.
+However, before performing a clean install of Windows 10, take a full backup of your important data.
 Clean installation of Windows 10 may erase your Hard disk drive completely.

-For performing clean installation of Windows 10, you will require bootable Windows 10 USB or DVD.
-You can check this tutorial for installing clean copy of Windows 10:
+For performing a clean installation of Windows 10, you will require bootable Windows 10 USB or DVD.
+You can check this tutorial for installing a clean copy of Windows 10:

 Troubleshoot and Fix Windows 10 Update Issues

-In most of the cases, your Windows Update issue would be fixed by first and second methods only.
-There will be hardly 10 percent of cases that will go up to third method.
+In most cases, your Windows Update issue would be fixed by the first and second methods only.
+There will be hardly 10 percent of cases that will go up to the third method.
 And in 1% cases (worst scenarios), you may require to go through method 4.

 Hope this guide helps you resolve Windows 10 Update issues.
 In case you have any queries and suggestions, feel free to share them in the comment section down below.